-Our 2020 Artist in Residence Programme is now open for applications
+Applications for our 2020 Artist in Residence Programme have now closed

 51Cth is a newly formed artist run association dedicated to keeping the sculptural and contemporary art field thriving and evolving.
 51Cth is located in a large old industrial complex with common workspaces and private studios.
 51Cth consist of 14 independent artist and a professional bronze caster foundry (Broncestøberiet Peter Jensen ApS).
 51Cth aims of becoming a facilitator for progressive work in a sculptural setting, where one has access to the required facilities as well as the professional expertise needed for using them.
 This takes place in a forum that supports and encourages professional artists to exchange their experience and knowledge with each other in a focused working environment as well as through group critiques, artist talks and similar activities.

 51Cth is supported by The Obel Family Foundation and The Islands of Denmarks’ Arts Foundation.